OCTACHRON Manual

 Settings

-Sets the name of this track, its MIDI note and channel and sends a test note to check if it works right.
+Sets the name of this track, its clock divider, MIDI note and channel and sends a test note to check if it works right.

 Modulation